Michael Angelakos: 2015–16: Kindred and Merry Christmas, Mr. Fields

-2017–present: Tremendous Sea of Love
+2017-2019: Tremendous Sea of Love

 On March 24, 2017 the album Tremendous Sea of Love was self-released.
 This came one month after the album had been available for free in exchange for retweets of a tweet describing the importance of science and research.
+Angelakos pledged the royalties from Tremendous Sea of Love to the Stanley Center for Psychiatric Research at the Broad Institute of MIT and Harvard.

 The official release of the album was announced on July 11 to be on July 28, 2017.